linklab-uva/cav_take_home/TermsAndLinks.md

+colcon: A build tool, similar to `make` for C. colcon is used to build ROS2 packages

 Foxglove: A tool for visualizing ROS2 nodes and topics.
 It can be used to visualize these topics in real-time, i.e. while the code is running.
 It can also be used to play a ros2 bag.
 There are a TON of features in Foxglove.
 We will be working mostly with [plots](https://docs.foxglove.dev/docs/visualization/panels/plot).